HySonLab/DrugPipe/README.md

 within drug databases.</i>
  </p>

-### Files structure
+### File structure
-Files should be placed as the following folder structure:
+Files should be placed in the following folder structure:

 ```
 root